 Other animals being studied include whales, bats, rockfish, zebrafish and clams, the oldest of which, a quahog clam, lived to be 220 years old.
 In many of these animals, the rate of telomere deterioration corresponds with their lifespan.
 The longer the telomeres last, the longer the animals live.
 Studying these creatures may tell us much about human aging and lead to treatments for aging-related diseases.
 Exciting research is being conducted on many fronts -- on the molecular and genetic levels and regarding lifestyle, diet and habitat.
 If one day humans discover an important new treatment for cancer, it may be due to one of these creatures -- or to a 200-pound lobster living peacefully in a tank at Boston University.

-For more information about lobsters and aging, and to hear a song about Leroy, the Uninterrupted Lobster, please check out the links on the next page.
+For more information about lobsters and aging, and to hear a song about Leroy, the Uninterrupted Lobster, please check out the links below.